We build trust and solve important problems

 PwC has a long history of delivering professional services to not-for-profit organisations and charities.
 Pro bono work enables our people to use their skills to assist and engage with community organisations in need.
 Delivering our expertise to community organisations is one of the most satisfying and rewarding things we can do.

 At PwC, we believe we have a responsibility to give back where possible.
 One of the ways we do this is by utilising our skills and resources where they'll have the greatest lasting benefit for our communities and the environment.
 Our staff are able to utilise two days of paid volunteer leave to support organisations in the child welfare and education cause areas.

-The PwC Foundation makes available a small amount of funding each year to support New Zealand-based initiatives run by registered charities in our target areas of education and child welfare.
+The PwC Foundation makes available a small amount of funding each year to support our staff who participate in New Zealand-based initiatives run by registered charities in our target areas of education and child welfare.

 The PwC Foundation supports the charity work of our people by doubling the money they raise.
 Whether they are completing a sponsored run or walk, growing a moustache or holding a bake sale, the PwC Foundation can double their cash contribution to the charity.